swirtSJW/hook-update-deploy-tools/README.md

 are Failed if the requested operation was not successful so that they can be run again, or re-worked.

+*BONUS:* This module has a class autoloader, so there is no need to do any module_includes or require_onces.

 ## Requirements
 ---------------